It is commonly found in aluminium-rich metamorphic pegmatites and/or sedimentary rock.

-This lovely translucent blue stone cabochon material is from Bahia, Brazil.
+This lovely translucent blue stone cabochon material is from several locations, but ours is from Bahia, Brazil.

 Kyanite cabochons can be brittle and it is usually stabilized before cutting.
 Kyanite's hardness can from one direction to another can vary from 4.5-5, to as much as 7.
 Care should be taken in setting and wearing cabochons in jewelry.

 Blue Kyanite is said to clear blockages and open up one's metal capacities.
-It is used to enhance telepathic abilities and is said to stimulate dreams!
+It is used to enhance telepathic abilities and is believed to stimulate dreams!